Ghalileo/AADO-Hot-Restaurant/README.md

 ## Good luck!
 Don't stress out

 * Spend some time trying to build exposure.
 But don't get overwhelmed.
 We'll have plenty of time to come back to this.
+**
+go into html and format how they will go into it.